chapel-lang/chapel/doc/rst/technotes/libraries.rst

 .. code-block:: bash

-   # Builds library as lib/libfoo.so
+   # Builds library as lib/libfoo.a
    chpl --library --static foo.chpl

-   # Builds library as lib/libfoo.a
+   # Builds library as lib/libfoo.so
    chpl --library --dynamic foo.chpl

-   # Builds library as lib/libfoo.a (note: file named libfoo.chpl)
+   # Builds library as lib/libfoo.so (note: file named libfoo.chpl)
    chpl --library --dynamic libfoo.chpl

 The basename used (the ``foo`` portion) can be changed with the ``-o`` or